 How does UM-Flint Emergency Alert work?

-When the Department of Public Safety (DPS) determines there is an active emergency in which the public safety of the campus may be at risk, DPS or the Office of University Relations (UREL) will initiate an urgent notification through the UM-Flint Emergency Alert System.
+When the Department of Public Safety (DPS) determines there is an active emergency in which the public safety of the campus may be at risk, DPS or University Communications & Marketing (UCOM) will initiate an urgent notification through the UM-Flint Emergency Alert System.

 In order to receive these urgent notification alert messages, faculty, staff and students may register up to three communication devices, such as text message devices, cell phones or other phone.
 Registration is available on Wolverine Access for University of Michigan-Flint faculty and staff or through the Student Information System for University of Michigan-Flint students.